Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 firstFiveFibonnaciNumbers[4] = '5';
 ```

-Arrays can store *any* data type or structure as long as they are all the *same* type.
+Arrays can store *any* data type or structure...

+... as long as they are all the *same* type!

 ---